Radu Gyr: In prison

 Gyr was imprisoned for 20 years and he was never completely rehabilitated as a writer.
 In January 1941, after the Legionnaires' rebellion was put down by the Ion Antonescu regime, he was sentenced to 12 years in prison, for inciting the crowd.
 His first years as a political prisoner began as soon as the Iron Guard lost their battle with Antonescu.
 After spending time at Aiud Prison, Gyr was sent to fight on the Eastern Front (a form of punishment which was reserved for former Legionnaires) and was gravely wounded at the battle of Vinogradov.
-After the 1944 Romanian coup d'état he was re-arrested, and condemned to 12 years of hard labor.
-Sent back to Aiud, he was later transferred to a prison in Brașov.
+After the 1944 Romanian coup d'état he was re-arrested, and condemned to 12 years of hard labor for "contribution to the country's disaster".
+Sent back to Aiud, he was later transferred to Brașov Prison.

-In 1958 he was sentenced to death by the Communist authorities because of his poem, considered subversive by the regime, "Ridică-te Gheorghe, ridică-te Ioane!" ("Arise Gheorghe, Arise Ioan!").
-The poem called -- in the style of a rally to war -- the 'Romanian nation', symbolized by generic Romanian Christian names, to revolt.
-It had been issued as the last wave of brutal collectivization was taking hold of rural Romania (a process which lasted between 1949–1962).
+In 1959 he was sentenced to death by the Communist authorities because of his poem, considered subversive by the regime, "Ridică-te Gheorghe, ridică-te Ioane!" ("Arise Gheorghe, Arise Ioan!").
+The poem called — in the style of a rally to war — the 'Romanian nation', symbolized by generic Romanian Christian names, to revolt.
+It had been issued as the last wave of brutal collectivization was taking hold of rural Romania (a process which lasted between 1949 and 1962).

 An English translation of the poem: